biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/your-first-smart-contract.md

 ```

 {% hint style="info" %}
-You can request testnet funds for your recently generated test address using the [Biyachain test faucet](https://faucet.biyachain.network/).
+You can request testnet funds for your recently generated test address using the [Biya Chain test faucet](https://faucet.biyachain.network/).
 {% endhint %}

-Now you have successfully created `testuser` an Biyachain Testnet.
+Now you have successfully created `testuser` an Biya Chain Testnet.
 It should also hold some funds after requesting `testnet` funds from the faucet.

-To confirm, search for your address on the [Biyachain Testnet Explorer](https://testnet.prv.scan.biya.io/zh/transactions/) to check your balance.
+To confirm, search for your address on the [Biya Chain Testnet Explorer](https://testnet.prv.scan.biya.io/zh/transactions/) to check your balance.

 Alternatively, you can verify it by [querying the bank balance](https://sentry.testnet.lcd.biyachain.network/swagger/#/Query/AllBalances) or with curl: